Trade Gold Trading

 Methods of Setting Stop Loss Commodity Trading Orders In Commodities

-A Commodities trader can also place a stop loss commodity order according to the technical indicators used to set these orders.
-Certain technical indicators use mathematical equations to calculate where the stop loss commodity order should be set so as to provide an optimal exit point.
-These indicators can be used as the basis for setting these orders.
+A trader can also set a stop loss commodity order according to the technical indicators used to set these orders.
+Certain indicators use mathematical equations to calculate where the stop loss commodity order should be set so as to provide an optimal exit point.
+These technical indicators can be used as the basis for setting these orders.

-Other commodity traders also place these orders according to a predetermined risk to reward ratio.
+Other traders also place these orders according to a predetermined risk to reward ratio.
 This method of setting is dependent upon certain mathematical equations.
-For example a ratio of 50 pips stop loss can be used by a Commodities trader if the trade has the potential to make 100 pips in profit; this is a risk reward ratio of 2:1
+For examples a ratio of 50 pips stop loss can be used by a trader if the trade has the potential to make 100 pips in profit: this is a risk : reward ratio of 2:1

-Others just use a predetermined percentage of their total trading account balance.
+Others just use a predetermined percent of their total trading account balance.

-This is based on the percent of account balance that the commodity trader is willing to risk.
+This is based on the percent of account balance that the trader is willing to risk.

-If a commodity trader is willing to risk 2% of account balance then the commodity trader determines how far he will set the order level based on the position size that he has bought or sold.
+If a trader is willing to risk 2% of account balance then the trader decides how far he will set the order level based on the trade size that he has bought or sold.

 Example:

-2. Setting Stop Loss Commodity Trading Order using Support and Resistance Levels
+2. Setting Stop Loss Commodities Trading Order using Support & Resistance Areas

 Another way of setting stop loss commodity orders is to use supports and resistance levels, on the trading charts.

-A resistance or a support level should act like a barrier for commodities price movement, this is why they are used to set stop losses, if this barrier is broken the commodities price movement can go towards the opposite direction of the original commodity trade, but if this barriers (support and resistance levels) are not broken the commodities price will continue moving in the intended direction.
+A resistance or a support area should act like a barrier for commodities trading price movement, this is why they are used to set stop-losses, if this barrier is broken the commodities trading price movement can go toward the opposite direction of the original commodity trade, but if this barriers (support & resistance levels) are not broken the commodities trading price will continue heading in intended direction.

 Stop Loss Commodity Trading Order level using a resistance level

-Stop Loss Commodities Trading Order Level Setting Using a Resistance Line - The Correct Commodity Trading Method of Setting Stop Loss Commodity Trading Orders Using Commodities Trading Trend Lines
+The Correct Commodities Trading Method of Setting Stop Loss Commodity Trading Orders Using Commodities Trendlines

 Setting order above the resistance